top of page

 Who can believe it!!!

 It was widely hailed as their comeback album and it was hoped to be the one to put them back right at the top of the pop block.
-But for many years, Face The Music was considered the 'lost album.'
+But for many years, Face The Music had been considered to be the 'lost album.'
 Why?
 Because it was the least talked about album; the one that sold possibly the fewest number of copies; and the album from which the group rarely performed any of the tracks.
 Furthermore it's an album which a lot of die-hard fans have claimed they didn't even know was released (?) or waited years after it was first released to purchase - which might explain why it only sold around 27, 000 copies in its first week.

 All this is incredibly ironic considering Face The Music was expected to do extremely well, and that it was probably one of their strongest albums both musically and lyrically which showcased their talent as well as a new sound for the band.
 Many fans who bought the album would argue that it's their best - but then, wouldn't every Blockhead say that about every New Kids' album?